 In April 2014 TMHA signed an Option to Purchase Agreement with the County of San Luis Obispo, to buy the former Sunny Acres Orphanage on 1.3 acres with the intent to restore and reuse it as affordable housing for our clients.
 To avoid confusion with the Sunny Acres Sober Living facility on Los Osos Valley Road, we named the project Bishop Street Studios.
 We plan to build permanent, supportive housing in the form of one-person units for independent living.

 PROJECT SCOPE: The Option Agreement requires restoration and preservation of the old orphanage as a condition of sale of the site.
-The current plans include three additional buildings for a total of 34 residents, including a Resident Manager who will live on-site and monitor the property, act as property manager with regard to repairs and maintenance, and be available for resident needs.
+The approved plans include three additional buildings for a total of 34 residents, including a Resident Manager who will live on-site and monitor the property, act as property manager with regard to repairs and maintenance, and be available for resident needs.

 OPEN SPACE: This project site is slightly more than one acre of the approximately 30-acre County-owned parcel.
 The land surrounding the site will continue to be owned by San Luis Obispo County, and there has been no change in the status of that land.

 ADMISSION CRITERIA: All potential Bishop Street Studios residents are referred to TMHA by SLO County Behavioral Health Services staff.
 Residents of this permanent, supportive housing must be over 18 years of age and have the skills to live independently.
 Residents must also agree not to use illegal substances and must abide by state and local laws, as well as the terms of the TMHA Residency Agreement.
 Potential Bishop Street Studios residents are interviewed and background screened, including reviewing the Megan’s Law registry, which would preclude eligibility.
 A candidate’s past case history is then reviewed with the referring Behavioral Health staff member.
 Finally, the potential resident attends a tour of the complex and participates in an interview with housing staff.
-When a person is selected for admission, a move-in date is set and a TMHA Case Manager is assigned to him or her.
+When a person is selected for admission, a move-in date is set and a TMHA Case Manager is assigned to the resident.
 After move-in, the Case Manager meets with the resident and together they set up a resident-led case plan.
 The case plan incorporates input from all of the teammates working with the resident (Case Manager, Medication Manager, and Psychiatrist), and is reviewed and updated on an annual basis by the TMHA Case Manager and resident.

 PERMANENT HOUSING: There will be no limitations on the length of stay for residents at Bishop Street Studios, and we anticipate long-term tenancies for this program.

 ACCESS: Pedestrian, bicycle and vehicle traffic will travel along the established road down to Bishop Street in order to access bus stops, employment and health services along Johnson Avenue and beyond.
-TMHA will work with its residents and utilize the project design to discourage shortcuts.

 BENEFITS: In the past 6-8 years, a great deal of attention has been focused on the best way to help people with mental illnesses recover.
 Permanent, supportive housing is frequently cited as an effective means for recovery and integration into the fabric of the community.
 We proudly point to our own track record: in our oldest permanent, supportive housing program, our current clients have been living in their homes for an average of 7 years.
 People who receive treatment and support for mental illnesses live productive, fulfilling lives and make very good neighbors.